 Well, scammers are turning out to be very sneaky.
 They know how the world of Amazon works and try to infiltrate.
 They use smart and convincing language while writing emails to make any seller tricked.

 Scams aren’t new.
 They have been there around for decades.
-Every day more ingenious scams or loopholes are unveiled and leveraged of.
+Every day more ingenious scams or loopholes are unveiled and leveraged.

 With thousands of sellers created every day on Amazon and a few obstacles to entry, it is no surprise that there is a big risk for seller frauds.
 A recent study from Marketplace Pulse reported that there are 100 new counterfeit accounts created every day.
-And during high- traffic times, holiday season, peak times, these numbers tend to even higher.
+And during high-traffic times, holiday season, peak times, these numbers tend to be even higher.

-It is important to take necessary steps to shield your business.
-However, the good news is that you can avoid yourself from being scammed.
+It is important to take the necessary steps to shield your business.
+However, the good news is that you can avoid being scammed.